 - When you go down to sea level and then underwater, you increase your bodies' pressure, allowing more gas to be carried by blood and tissues.
 Again, to equalize the pressures, your body takes on more dissolved gas from the air you breathe.
 This is called on-gassing.

 If we come up from a dive too quickly (therefore, dropping ambient pressure), the natural off-gassing mechanisms are overloaded.
 The dissolved gas in our bodies comes out of the solution too fast, forming bubbles that can cause decompression sickness or DCS.
 There are different stages and forms of DCS, and symptoms can range from minor joint pain and skin irritation to severe nerve damage and death.
 For a diver with DCS, the symptoms may already start while still underwater, or it may take several hours after surfacing.
 In some cases, the symptoms may not show for several days.
-Nevertheless, most of the cases are treatable with, for example, recompression chamber treatment (hyperbaric oxygen treatment).
+Nevertheless, most cases are treatable with, for example, recompression chamber treatment (hyperbaric oxygen treatment).

 What is a dive algorithm?